The Children's Equity Project (CEP)

 We lead a national network of equity scholars and work through a "hub" model to aggregate, translate and disseminate equity research to policy and practice.

-We prepare the next generation of diverse scholars through the Children's Equity Fellowship Program.
+We prepare the next generation of diverse scholars through the Start with Equity Fellowship Program.

 We work with states and communities on policy change across a range of equity issues.